a-ziz-7/a-ziz-7/README.md

 ### 🌟 My GitHub is where I share my projects, algorithms, experiments, and contributions to the open-source community.
 Whether it's coding challenges, personal projects, or collaborative efforts, you'll find them all here.

-### Skills: Python / Java / JavaScript / HTML / CSS / MATLAB
+### Skills: Python / Java / JavaScript / HTML / CSS / SQL / MATLAB

 ### 🚀 Let's connect, collaborate, and learn together in this exciting world of software development!